-It was further reported that nine letters of representation had been received from local residents on the grounds that the licensing objective for the prevention of public nuisance had not been satisfied.
+It was also reported that letters of representation had been received from seven local residents on the grounds that the Licensing Objective for the Prevention of Public Nuisance had not been satisfied.
+Twenty five letters of support from local residents and members of the public had been received.

-The Sub-Committee were advised that the applicant, the Acting Head of Environmental Services and the objectors had been invited to attend the meeting to put their respective cases.
+The Sub-Committee were advised that the applicants and objectors had been invited to attend the meeting to put their cases.